giantswarm/template-app/README.md

 ## Configuring

 ### values.yaml
-**This is an example of the values file you could upload using our web interface.**
+**This is an example of a values file you could upload using our web interface.**
 ```
 # values.yaml